Nyanyan/Egaroucid/web_resources/en/download/index.md

 ## Install

-Please execute the installer.
+If you use Installer version, please execute the installer.
 You need admin rights.

 If you see "Windows protected your PC" popup, then you can run this  software with clicking "More info", then "Run anyway".
 Please do this  operation at your own risk.